magiblot/tvision/README.md

 ## Contributing

 If you know of any Turbo Vision applications whose source code has not been lost and that could benefit from this, let me know.

+<div id="applications"></div>

+## Applications using Turbo Vision

+If your application is based on this project and you'd like it to appear in the following list, just let me know.

+* [Turbo](https://github.com/magiblot/turbo) by [magiblot](https://github.com/magiblot), a proof-of-concept text editor.
+* [TMBASIC](https://github.com/electroly/tmbasic) by [Brian Luft](https://github.com/electroly/tmbasic), a programming language for creating console applications.

 <div id="unicode"></div>